- Future Students

 Fall 2021 New Student Orientation

-At this time, we intend to hold in-person Orientation activities in late August 2021 and early September 2021, before the first day of classes of the Fall 2021 semester.
-Please note, the unpredictability of the COVID-19 situation may necessitate altering the delivery of this programming.
+Please note that the unpredictability of the COVID-19 situation may necessitate altering the delivery of this programming.
 The University of Guelph-Humber will continue to follow the direction of the Ontario Government and local public health officials to ensure we are complying with all protocols.
-More information will be shared with new students in the coming months.

 Here are common questions we receive from new students, answered by current UofGH student leaders.